Jury: NCAA not to blame in ex-USC football player's death - KTVZ

 The NCAA said the case hinged on what it knew at the time Gee played, from 1988-92, and not about CTE, which was first discovered in the brain of a deceased NFL player in 2005.

-Gee never reported having a concussion and said in an application to play with the Raiders after graduating that he had never been knocked unconscious, NCAA attorney Will Stute said.
+Gee never reported having a concussion and said in an application to play with the Raiders after graduating that he had never been knocked unconscious, Stute said.

 “You can’t hold the NCAA responsible for something 40 years later that nobody ever reported,” Stute said in his closing argument.
 “The plaintiffs want you in a time travel machine.
 We don’t have one … at the NCAA.
 It’s not fair.”